davras5/kbob-fdk/data/DATA-MODEL.md

 ## Lifecycle Phases

 All phase-dependent attributes reference the lifecycle phases of a building or asset.
-The phase model is based on research by Bergische Universität Wuppertal (WUP), which provides a region-neutral framework that aligns with national standards.
+The phase model is based on VDI 2552 Blatt 12.2, which aligns with research by Bergische Universität Wuppertal (WUP) and provides a region-neutral framework compatible with national standards.

 | Phase | German | French | Italian | English |
 |-------|--------|--------|---------|---------|